 Vocal warm-ups prepare your voice for a softer, more girlish tone by loosening tension and improving control.
 Regular vocal exercises help condition your voice for a softer, more consistent sound.

-- Practice humming: Engaging in specific warm-up exercises is important for developing a girlish tone, which you can start by humming through your nose to relax the vocal cords.
+- Practice humming: Engaging in specific warm-up exercises is important for developing a girlish tone.
+Start by humming through your nose to relax the vocal cords.

-- Do gentle sirens: Try gentle sirens or glissandos, sliding through your vocal range smoothly.
-This technique warms up your vocal cords without strain.
+- Do gentle sirens: Try gentle sirens or glissandos that slide smoothly through your vocal range.
+This technique warms up your voice without strain.

-- Do soft scales: Practicing soft scales helps maintain a relaxed voice, making producing a soothing and womanly sound easier.
+- Do soft scales: Practicing soft scales helps maintain a relaxed voice, making it easier to produce a soothing and womanly sound.
 If you need further help, contact a speech trainer to refine your voice.

 2. Perform Pitch Exercises